 If you are an obliged entity, you must fulfil these key obligations:

-- Client identification (KYC) — verifying identity from an identity document or commercial register
+- Client identification (§ 7–8) — verifying identity from an identity document or commercial register

-- Customer due diligence (CDD) — assessing the purpose of the transaction, source of funds, and determining the ultimate beneficial owner (UBO)
+- Customer due diligence (§ 9) — assessing the purpose of the transaction, source of funds, and determining the ultimate beneficial owner

-- Enhanced due diligence (EDD) — for high-risk clients, PEPs, or entities from sanctioned countries
+- Enhanced due diligence (§ 9a, § 13) — for high-risk clients, PEPs, or entities from sanctioned countries

-- Screening — checking clients against sanctions lists (EU, UN, OFAC), PEP registers, and adverse media
+- Screening — checking clients against EU and UN sanctions lists (Act No. 69/2006 Coll.), PEP registers, and adverse news from public sources

 - Risk assessment — assigning a risk score to each client and transaction